 Yet there are some dark corners in the dazzling successes of Wall Street's deal makers.
 Even as companies spend on mergers and acquisitions, they are not spending in other areas.
 Wage growth remains sluggish, and hiring is growing only modestly.

 Moreover, whether or not mergers and acquisitions are even a positive for the economy and for the companies striking them remains a subject of debate.
 Mergers also often create redundancies, which can lead to job cuts.

 "There is some evidence that deals may actually be detrimental to the economy, particularly these big bursts," said Tara M. Sinclair, an associate professor of economics at George Washington University.
-"Economists are pretty divided as to whether they're a good thing or a bad thing." coupons for sears online
+"Economists are pretty divided as to whether they're a good thing or a bad thing."

 In another instance, SoftBank, the Japanese firm that owns the wireless provider Sprint, backed away from a planned acquisition of T-Mobile USA after it became convinced that the deal would not pass muster with antitrust regulators.
 And Halliburton's deal for Baker Hughes could also draw a close look.

 "The thing I've been anxious about all year is that some regulatory activity blocks one of these deals, and then the M.&A. recovery slows down," said Gregg R. Lemkau, global co-head of mergers and acquisitions at Goldman Sachs.
 "No C.E.O. wants to do a 'bet the company deal' and not get it done, and regulatory scrutiny could be a roadblock to this continuing."